State Policies

 Use `IPolicyTargetComposite`

-and use its add methods to State Policy aware UI controls.
+Make sure the pages use PolicyTargetCompositeFactory to create an IPolicyTargetComposite and use its add methods to State Policy aware UI controls.

 Registering the editor for Change Sets

 In order to edit an object from within a Change Sets, its editor must be registered as a Change Set supported component.
-To do this, edit the plugin’s plugin.xml
+To do this, edit the plugin’s plugin.xml and add a supportedComponents extension point (if one doesn’t already exist).
+Inside the extension point, add an editor element with an editorId attribute set to the name of your editor class and an objectType attribute containing a display name for the editor.

-The following example shows the registration for com.elasticpath.cmclient.catalog.editors.category.CategoryEditor
+The following example shows the registration for com.elasticpath.cmclient.catalog.editors.category.CategoryEditor.

 <extension point="com.elasticpath.cmclient.changeset.supportedComponents">